bbfrederick/micscriptlib/INSTALL.rst

 Required dependencies
 ---------------------

-PICAchooser requires some external libraries to be installed first:
+micscriptlib requires some external libraries to be installed first:

 -  Python 3.x
 -  numpy>=1.16